Chaya0/NGenerator/README.md

 # Spring Boot Application Generator

-The Generator Spring Boot Application is a powerful tool designed to streamline the process of generating Spring Boot applications based on a data model.
+The Generator Spring Boot Application is a tool designed to streamline the process of generating Spring Boot applications based on a data model.
 It allows developers to quickly scaffold Spring Boot projects with CRUD operations, RESTful APIs, and other essential components, saving time and effort in application development.

 ## Features